jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 what you hear, reversing what you say.

 Its smoky voice, loud, persistent,
-cutting, like broken glass,
+like broken glass cutting
-a wound that never heals,
+a wound that never heals.

-saying everything is false,
+It says everything is false,
-made-up, but the voice that awaits
+made-up, except the voice that awaits
 you underground, that mirror of you soul

-in its eternal dialog.
-It is always behind you,
+trapped in its eternal dialog.
+It's always behind you,
-fertilizing your doubts, nourishing that tree
+unseen, fertilizing doubt, nourishing that tree
-of evil that wants to overtake your dreams.
+of evil that will consume all your dreams.

+***
+***
+***
+***

+## Spider

+It stares at me with its hundred eyes
+in a transparent hugeness that cannot be seen.
+I watch it watching me, no longer moving,
+bleeding invisibly from its abdomen onto the hardwood floor,
+the stain like a birthmark on the face of a new born.
+For days I observed it, sprawled in the corner of kitchen.
+No one else could see the great effort it took
+to stretch its eight legs in an attempt to rise,
+only to collapse.
+No one could see the tears rising
+in its deadly eyes as it struggled and struggled,
+The flies that landed on its head showed no fear,
+took a drink of its blood.
+Meal worms
+scurried before it looking for any crumbs
+they could find.
+All it could do was watch
+like a stone, unable to lift its own weight, unable to become airborne and strike,
+though its hunger wanted to transform it
+into something otherworldly.
+What great effort
+it expended as it shivered, rocked from side to side
+unable to go where its eyes would lead it.
+What pain and confusion it must have felt unable to act.
+The body continued to lay unmoving on the floor,
+a gleam of light still coming from its eyes--
+those dreams that fade shortly after the sun rises.

 ***
 ***